Meet our Aboriginal Career Specialists and learn more about they can help you:

 - Tanya Davoren Director of Health, Métis Nation of BC

-Led by a Program Director, the Aboriginal Health Team is dedicated to closing the health status gap experienced by the Aboriginal population by working on specific health initiatives.
-Aboriginal Health not only focuses on improving the health of the Aboriginal people we care for, but also contributes and supports all areas of health within IH.
+The Aboriginal Health Team in Population Health and the Aboriginal Mental Wellness Team in MHSU is dedicated to closing the health status gap experienced by the Aboriginal population by working on specific health initiatives.
+Aboriginal Health and Wellbeing not only focuses on improving the access to health services for Aboriginal people, but also contributes and supports all areas of health within IH.

-Direct team positions include: Program Director, Practice Leads, Aboriginal Cultural Safety Education, or Administrative Support.
+Direct team positions include: Aboriginal Health Corporate Director, Aboriginal Mental Wellness Director, Practice Leads, Knowledge Coordinators, Journey to Cultural Safety Program Team (Program Manager, Knowledge Facilitator, Aboriginal Cultural Safety Educators), and Administrative Support.

 Aboriginal Patient Navigators

-IH employs Aboriginal Patient Navigators (APNs) located throughout the IH region who act as a resource to patients and their families, and to health care providers to ensure culturally competent care.
-APNs assist health care providers with needs assessment and discharge planning, and connect Aboriginal patients with community services.
-APNs are available in every region at specific hospitals.
+Interior Health employs Aboriginal Patient Navigators (APN’s) located throughout the IH region and who act as a resource to patients and their families, and to health care providers to ensure culturally competent care.
+APN’s assist health care providers with needs assessment and discharge planning, and connect Aboriginal patients with community services.
+APN’s are available in every region at specific hospitals.
 Hospital staff can refer patients to an APN just as they would a social worker or nutritionist.

 As an APN at Royal Inland Hospital, Deb Donald’s role begins as soon as an Aboriginal person enters the hospital.
 "We are invited to support this person and their families to smoothly transition throughout the hospital as well as have a safe and comprehensive discharge plan.
 We are not only a liaison between staff and patient, we provide support to medical staff and support in terms of cultural safety," says Deb, Simpcw First Nation.
 "Each and every day is different and with it brings a variety of situations and challenges.
 Being a part of the interdisciplinary team is what makes my current role rewarding.
 I feel fully integrated and whenever I have questions or require support, I know I can count on the health care team to be there."